Stochastic Graph Neural Networks: Introduction

-While seminal to establish distributed learning with GNNs, the above works consider the underlying graph fixed and deterministic.
-However, in applications involving sensor, communication road, and smart grid networks the graph structure changes randomly over time \cite{structural2004, Jenelius2006, Gungor2010}.
-In a robot coordination network, for instance, the communication pattern may change due to agent malfunctions or communication links that fall with a certain probability.
+While seminal to establish distributed learning with GNNs, current works consider the underlying topology fixed and deterministic when executing the GNN distributively.
+However, in practical applications involving sensor, communication, road, and smart grid networks, the graph connectivity changes randomly over time \cite{structural2004, Jenelius2006, Gungor2010}.
+In a robot coordination network, for instance, the communication graph may change due to agent malfunctions or communication links that fall with a certain probability.
 These random topological changes lead to a random graph filter \cite{Isufi17}; hence, to a random GNN output.
-Thus, the GNN will be implemented over random time varying topologies mismatched with the deterministic topology over which it was trained, therefore, degrading the performance.
-In this work, we hypothesize this mismatch between testing and training phases should be addressed by developing a GNN architecture that is trained on stochastic graphs representing the practical distributed setting.
+That is, the GNN will be implemented distributively over random time-varying topologies in the testing phase that are mismatched with the deterministic topology used in the training phase, therefore, degrading the performance.
+In this work, we hypothesize this mismatch between testing and training phases should be addressed by developing an architecture that is trained on stochastic graphs representing the practical setting in the distributed implementation.